alireza-saberironaghi/Resolver-playwright/README.md

 - The test data file, where all Enums for the tests are defined, can be found in the [`userDetails.js`](https://github.com/alireza-saberironaghi/Resolver-playwright/blob/main/Test-data/userDetails.js) file.
 - The homepage object model is implemented in the [`homePage.js`](https://github.com/alireza-saberironaghi/Resolver-playwright/blob/main/Page-objects/homePage.js) file.
 - The page manager, which manages different page objects, is defined in the [`PageManager.js`](https://github.com/alireza-saberironaghi/Resolver-playwright/blob/main/Page-objects/PageManager.js).
+- The guide file, which contains details on test cases and requirements, can be found in the [`guide.md`](https://github.com/alireza-saberironaghi/Resolver-playwright/blob/main/guide.md) file.
+- The index file, which details the system under test, can be found in the [`index.md`](https://github.com/alireza-saberironaghi/Resolver-playwright/blob/main/index.md) file.

 ## Installation